caroline-eggett/BUSOBA3333/README.md

 **Conjoint Analysis**

 You will see how to create a conjoint survey.
-- Utilizing Sawtooth's "Discover" software to field a conjoint study
+- Utilizing Sawtooth's "Discover" software to field a conjoint study\
+- Click on the link [here](https://discover.sawtoothsoftware.com/AccessCode/CopySurvey/59064adf864c4341816aff03da11c223) to access

 ### Assignment 5
 **Heterogeneity**